Civic-Tech-London/civic-tech-projects/README.md

 Make sure you have Docker installed first: https://docs.docker.com/desktop/install/windows-install/

-To run navigate to civic-tech-club
+To run, navigate to the "civic-tech-club" directory, and run:
 `docker-compose up --build`

 ## PD day calendar